sebastiankozub/QuestLine-ConsoleApp-BookingHotelRooms/README.md

 after a day of coding...
-I started creating reusable console app framework library so the project is a booking app only to test a road to have nice framework for console apps in progress :)
+I started creating reusable console app framework library so the project is a booking app only to test a road to have nice framework for console apps - atm in progress and lot of ideas to fullfil :)

 Architecture
 ------------

 Layered Architecture:

-1. DataContext - should be splitted and data persistance logic extracted to IDataStorage interface and JsonFileDataStorage class
+1. DataContext - works nice but should be splitted and data persistance logic extracted to IDataStorage interface and JsonFileDataStorage class should be injected only to IBookingAppService but intermediate state force me to inject it also into SaveCommandHandler
-2. BookingApp - Business Logic - use data layer to fulfill business needs
+2. BookingApp - Business Logic - core logic that uses data layer to fulfill business needs
 3. Command Handler - connecting text ui with business logic - eg. changing data format between ui and core logic - at some point splited into command & query cqrs for cleaner code of data transformation
 4. Command Line Processor - parsing command line input and triggering command handler or returning to User Interface
 5. User Interface  - at the moment too strongly coupled views geneartion with ui logic and app entry point logic